 • All political, social and religious claims and criticisms made by leaders, politicians and political parties, institutions and officials are taken up for fact-checking.

-• Provocative hashtags on social media to influence public opinion in favour of or against a particular political leader form part of our fact checking, especially in the current election year — 2019.
+• Provocative hashtags on social media to influence public opinion in favour of or against a particular political leader form part of our fact checking.

 • All claims aimed at spreading false news, hatred among communities or provocative in nature — are taken up for fact checking.

-• Over a period, we have compiled a list of social media suspects on Twitter, Facebook and certain websites, which we follow constantly and check their messages daily.
+• Over a period, we have developed familiarity with several social media suspects on Twitter, Facebook and certain websites, whom we follow constantly and check their messages daily.
 Based on our team expertise and capacity, we prioritize the number of fact checks.

-• We strive to write articles for information in public domain, with all the links to debunk the claims made, enabling our readers to verify the information for themselves.
+• We strive to write articles for information in public domain, with all the links to debunk the claims made, enabling our readers to verify the information for themselves and replicate the process themselves.
 Whenever we find the information insufficient, we refrain from passing on any conclusive judgement and make it clear.

 • We encourage our readers to send us messages and claims that may have raised their eyebrows and need to be fact-checked.
 We have provided a contact form on every story for the purpose.
 In addition, we have an exclusive WhatsApp Business account for IFCN signatories with a dedicated number (9632830256) where readers can send us links to messages that are being shared on the social media.

 • Once we receive a tip off, we vet the claims and messages for their news value, impact on a larger number of people and the motive behind such claims.
-The main criteria for fact-checking a story is its potential damage and reach, if left unchecked.
+The main criteria for fact-checking a story is its potential damage and reach to the public, if left unchecked.

-• We check all claims using the same standards, while highly sensitive and rumour-mongering social media messages require to be fact-checked immediately and here we ensure that a timely research has been carried out to fact-check them.
+• We check all claims using the same standards, while highly sensitive and rumour-mongering social media messages require to be fact-checked immediately, we ensure that an in-depth and timely online research has been carried out before publishing them.

 2. Primary source checking: